Scalability and robustness of spectral embedding: landmark diffusion is all you need: Discussion and conclusion

 Note that in the pointwise convergence, the variance is bounded by the large deviation, while the bound might not be the optimal one.
 We discuss this problem from a theoretical aspect and a numerical aspect.
 Recall the definition of the U-statistics in \eqref{definition U statistics}, which is a special case of (\ref{dep_sum}). \cite{hoeffding1994probability} proved that for all $t>0$, we have the following bound for the $r$-degree U-statistics:

 Later, when $\sigma=\textup{Var}(h(X_{1},\ldots,X_{r}))$ is finite, \cite{arcones1995bernstein} refined it to a Bernstein-like inequalities; that is, for all $t>0$,

 where $a,b$ are some constants.
 Note that this bound is not better than the one shown in Theorem \ref{bernstein} \cite{janson2004large}.
-We comment that since the U-statistic is a special form of equation (\ref{dep_sum}), we would expect the order of the convergence rate provided in Theorems \ref{hoeffding} and \ref{bernstein} be good enough since they are of the same order as those for the U-statistics.
+We comment that since the U-statistic is a special form of (\ref{dep_sum}), we would expect that the convergence rate provided in Theorems \ref{hoeffding} and \ref{bernstein} is good enough since they are of the same order as those for the U-statistics.
 While showing the optimal bound, either order or constant, for the U-statistics or the more general form like (\ref{dep_sum}) is not the focus of this paper, we could numerically evaluate the quality of the bound provided in Theorems \ref{bernstein} \cite{janson2004large}.
 See Figure \ref{largedev} for a simulation, where we observe that the empirical convergence rate of $M\times N$ grid samples is ``faster'' than $M$ i.i.d. samples.
-This at least suggests that we could expect a better constant in front of the convergence order term.
-This theoretical work is critical to further understand the algorithm, and we will explore this large deviation rate in our future work.
+This at least suggests that we may have a better constant in front of the convergence order term.
+We will explore this large deviation rate in our future work.